About the Family Care Safety Registry

 The passage of House Bill 490 established the Family Care Safety Registry (FCSR) and gave the Department of Health and Senior Services, in coordination with the Department of Social Services and the Department of Public Safety, the task of creating the Registry and toll-free call center, effective January 1, 2001.
 The passage of SB 48 in 2001 provided further enhancements to the FCSR.

 The implementation of the FCSR helps ensure that persons caring for children, seniors, or physically or mentally disabled individuals can be screened for employment purposes.
 The law requires that every child care and elder care worker hired on or after January 1, 2001, and every personal care worker hired on or after January 1, 2002 to register.
-NOTE: For compliance with section 660.317, RSMo., employees of licensed home health agencies or in-home services providers contracting with the Missouri Department of Health and Senior Services must register regardless of hire date.
-Families and other employers may contact the Registry to obtain a background screening, at no cost, by calling a toll-free call center, by FAX, or by mail.
+NOTE: For compliance with section 192.2495, RSMo., employees of licensed home health agencies or in-home services providers contracting with the Missouri Department of Health and Senior Services must register regardless of hire date.
+Families and other employers may contact the Registry to obtain a background screening, at no cost, by calling the toll-free call center or by mailing or faxing the form.
 Eligible providers may request background screenings via a secure internet account.

 How the Registry Works